ET45/ET45/README.md

 <b>Clash of Warriors</b><a href='https://github.com/ET45/Clash-of-Warriors'>༼ಥل͟ಥ༽▬ι═════>-════ι▬(•̀_•́ผ)</a>

-Two player fight game to fight with your friend.
+Two player fight game to play with your friend.

 PLAYER 1: W: Jump, A: Left, D: Right, S:Attack,